The eigenvalue decomposition of normal matrices by the skew-symmetric part

 \subsection{The even-odd permutation}

 To conclude the preliminaries, we introduce the notions of even-odd permutation and bidiagonalization of a tridiagonal skew-symmetric matrix.
-These notions are essential to the skew-symmetric EVP and are used in \cref{sec:normal_EVP}. \begin{defi} An even-odd permutation matrix $P_{\mathrm{eo}}\in\mathbb{R}^{n\times n}$ is a permutation such that for every matrix $A=[a_1\ a_2\ ...\ a_n]\in\mathbb{R}^{n\times n}$, we have \end{defi} The even-odd permutation is well-known in the field of discrete mathematics and it is related to the notion of Red-Black ordering \cite{TAO2023110008}.
-This permutation allows the reduction of the skew-symmetric EVP to a bidiagonal SVD problem because of the tranformation described in \cref{prop:even_odd_T}. \begin{property}(\cite{WardGray78}) Let $T\in\mathbb{R}^{n\times n}$ be a skew-symmetric tridiagonal matrix and $P_{\mathrm{eo}}\in\mathbb{R}^{n\times n}$ be an even-odd permutation, then
+These notions are essential to the skew-symmetric EVP and are used in \cref{sec:normal_EVP}. \begin{definition} An even-odd permutation matrix $P_{\mathrm{eo}}\in\mathbb{R}^{n\times n}$ is a permutation such that for every vector $[a_1\ a_2\ ...\ a_n]\in\mathbb{R}^{1\times n}$, we have \end{definition} The even-odd permutation is well-known in the field of discrete mathematics and it is related to the notion of Red-Black ordering \cite{TAO2023110008}.
+This permutation allows the reduction of the skew-symmetric EVP to a bidiagonal SVD problem by a similarity tranformation, described in \cref{prop:even_odd_T}. \begin{property}[{\cite{WardGray78}}] Let $T\in\mathbb{R}^{n\times n}$ be a skew-symmetric tridiagonal matrix and $P_{\mathrm{eo}}\in\mathbb{R}^{n\times n}$ be an even-odd permutation matrix, then

 where $\widetilde{B}\in \mathbb{R}^{\lfloor\frac{n}{2}\rfloor\times \lceil\frac{n}{2}\rceil}$ is bidiagonal. \end{property}